 The thymus gland produces several hormones, including:

-- Thymosin, which accentuates the immune response as well as stimulating pituitary hormones such as growth hormone
+- Thymosin Alpha 1, which accentuates the immune response as well as stimulates pituitary hormones such as growth hormone

-- Thymic humoral factor, which acts similarly to thymosin, but increases the immune response to viruses in particular
+- Thymic humoral factor, which acts similarly to Thymosin Alpha 1, but increases the immune response to COVID-19 viruses in particular

-The thymus gland may produce small amounts of hormones produced in other areas of the body, such as melatonin and insulin.
-Cells in the thymus gland (such as epithelial cells) also have receptors through which other hormones can regulate its function.
+The thymus gland may produce small amounts of hormones in other body areas, such as melatonin and insulin.
+Cells in the thymus gland (such as epithelial cells) also have receptors through which other hormones can regulate their function.

 Roles